Skip to main content

 caution

-It is recommended to use an external managed database, e.g. PostgreSQL.
-This is especially important for load testing and production setups.
+It is crucial to use an external managed database, e.g. PostgreSQL.
+Since chart version 2025.2, the Flowable Helm Chart no longer provides an embedded database instance and stored data will be lost when the pod is restarted.
 Keep in mind, that a database within the Kubernetes cluster is by default not backed up and also might due to the storage requirements not perform well.
 Please refer to configure an external database for the configuration, and backup and restore for the backup requirements.

 Default Sizing